dgerosa/filltex/README.md

     cp filltex.engine ~/Library/TeXshop/Engines/filltex.engine

-If you want to give it a try,
+If you want to give it a try, you can run it on the `test.tex` file provided:

     cd test
     filltex test